- A level requirements: AAA

 |BTEC Level 3 National Extended Diploma||

-D*D*D* must be in one of the following subjects:
+D*D*D*.
+Must be in one of following subjects:

 applied human biology